meta-x/enforcer/README.md

 will everything work correctly? or will I need to create a function to return the right value to the caller?

 ### 4b.
-Using `enforcer` as a ring middleware
+Using `enforcer` as a Ring middleware
-Using `enforcer` as a middleware to your ring app might require some additional setup, depending on your routing library.
+Using `enforcer` as a middleware to your Ring app might require some additional setup, depending on your routing library.
 If you are using `paths`, you must have manually created a `routes-tree` and use `paths`' `bind-query-routes` function when calling `wrap-enforcer`, i.e.
 ```clojure
 (wrap-enforcer (bind-query-routes routes-tree))
 ```